bww/go-xid/README.md

 # XID

-A variation of github.com/rs/xid with some changes I wanted.
+A variation of github.com/rs/xid with some changes I wanted 🤷‍♂️.